Building My First Chrome Extension with AI

 2. A chance to prototype with AI

-Spoiler: yes.
-And it was faster than I expected.
+It turned out, it was faster than I expected.

 I started by simply describing what I wanted in ChatGPT: